schropes/schropes.github.io/index.md

 **Recent updates (5/2025):**

 * My piece, "Disclosure without Engagement," a paper reviewing positionality statements at FAccT 2018–2024, will be **presented at FAccT 2025**.
 This work stemmed from time with Solon Barocas on the Fairness, Accountability, Transparency, and Ethics in AI (FATE) team at Microsoft Research Labs in 2024, and Akshansh Pareek is also a collaborator.
 Pre-print hosted [here](https://drive.google.com/file/d/1rEiNF26WRIChD0D4hGz_WrQ5WDZY2Heb/view?usp=sharing)!
 * My piece with Deb Roy and Jad Kabbara on using LLMs in subjective annotation tasks, "Just put a human in the loop?", has been accepted to ACL Findings 2025, and will also be presented at IC2S2.
-Pre-print forthcoming!
+Pre-print hosted [here](https://drive.google.com/file/d/1C3_q4dVz-lfds2ra9qVLOCN7MPE15lC6/view?usp=sharing)!
 * I appeared at a symposium on AI in Social Science at APS 2025 in Washington DC with Nat Rabb, Tom Costello, and Ilia Sucholutsky!

-* I was thrilled to share three pieces of **accepted work** at CHI 2025:
+* I shared three pieces of **accepted work** at CHI 2025:

   * My collaboration with Marianne Aubin Le Quéré on ["LLMs in Qualitative Research"](https://dl.acm.org/doi/full/10.1145/3706598.3713120)) was presented as a full paper
   * My collaboration with Doug Beeferman studying engagement with a RAG-based conversation sensemaking prototype is forthcoming as late-breaking work.
 We engaged NPR journalists and city government workers from The City of Durham, North Carolina as users!
 Try the prototype [here](http://forage.ccc-mit.org:8501/) and read the paper [here](https://dl.acm.org/doi/pdf/10.1145/3706599.3719756)